How to Enter the CASSIES

 b) Prove the results were not driven by other factors:

-- Pre-existing Brand Momentum: Show that the sales results were not a continuation of trends that existed prior to the commencement of the advertising, making sure to also account for seasonality factors.
+- Pre-existing Brand momentum: Show that the sales results were not a continuation of prior trends.

 - Pricing: Show that you did not have unusual price discounting or that your relative price versus competitors did not significantly improve.

-- Unusual Promotional Activity: Judges may wonder if growth has come from increases in the level of promotional activity.
+- Unusual Promotional Activity: Show that growth has not come from increases in the level of promotional activity.

-- Any Other Factors: This is a catch–all for factors that may apply to your case.
+- Any Other Factors: A catch–all for factors that may apply to your case.
 In tourism it might be the exchange rate.
 In finance, it might be a massive move in the stock markets.
 In automotive, it might be the turmoil caused by major product recalls, and so on.
-A number of CASSIES winners have involved product or service improvements.
-In such a case, a judge could wonder if the improvement alone (without advertising support) might have been enough to bring success, and if that question seems likely you should deal with it – usually by showing that unsupported improvements in your market have not worked.

 Back to top